lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 I installed waybar, but did not configure it very much.
 I would like it to look like gnome as possible.

+What is a fucking socket?
+How does it differ from a service?

+When I installed waybar there was some gtk libraries in the dependencies.
+Does it mean that the applications I want to use determine which graphics library I use? whether GTK or Qt or others?
+Is it correct to call them graphics library?
+Libreoffice for examples let you choose if you want to use GTK or Qt.
+Thus, it is probably up to the developer to make the app compatible with a given graphics library.

+VS-code needed a package org.freedesktop.secrets.
+Maybe secrets are not actually packages.
+What are secretes?
+To install it, I had to install one package among 4, I chose gnome-keyring.